top of page

 Secretary

-Caroline is parent of a young adult with Apert syndrome
+Caroline has a daughter with Apert syndrome

 Prof. Mehran Moazen